 Fast acceleration:

-Conversely, rapid acceleration of the aerial work platform can cause the load to move backwards, which can also trigger the whiplash effect. -
+Conversely, rapid acceleration of the aerial work platform can cause the load to move backward, which can also trigger the whiplash effect. -

 Potholes and obstacles:

-Uneven ground such as potholes or obstacles can bring the stage to an abrupt stop and trigger pendulum movements. -
+Uneven ground such as potholes or obstacles can bring the stage to an abrupt stop and cause pendulum movements. -

 Overload: